PTC-Education/Gaze-Tracking-Demos/README.md

 ## Object Manipulation

 One of the potential use cases for gaze tracking is to employ data about the user's gaze to manipulate objects within the AR space.
-There are endless applications where the ability to
+There are endless applications where the ability to change an AR experience based on what the user is seeing would be beneficial.
+Listed below are some simple demos I